 bility applications and medical files.

-The overall cost of this bill cannot be readily determined as the
+Teachers' Retirement System cannot be readily determined as the ultimate

-ultimate number of disability retirements granted under this definition
+number of disability retirements granted under this definition cannot be

-The average cost per individual member impacted is estimated as
+The System's average cost per individual member impacted is estimated

 The actual cost per member would depend on the member's age, tier,